DanNixon/sine2020_software_guidelines_paper/report.md

 multiple repositories where work on a single feature may span multiple repositories then it may be beneficial to look into issue tracking separate from your code repositories.

-### Code review

-- Git hosting providers in built tool

-Similarly, most cloud hosted Git services also provide some means of code review which is often sufficient for most projects.

 ### Project website